z-shell/apr/README.md

 The [apache/apr](https://github.com/apache/apr) zsh package than can use the NPM package registry to automatically:

 -   get the plugin's Git repository OR release-package URL,
 -   get the list of the recommended ices for the plugin,
     -   there can be multiple lists of ices,
     -   the ice lists are stored in _profiles_; there's at least one profile, _default_,
     -   the ices can be selectively overridden.

 # Install

 ## Available `pack''` invocations

-[apache/apr](https://github.com/apache/apr) either from the release archive or from Git repository:

 ```zsh
 # Download, build and install the latest Apache Portable Runtime source tarball